How to Dry Basement Floors After Water Intrusion

 Stopping the Drying Process Too Early

-Fans alone only move air—they do not remove moisture from the environment.
-Without a dehumidifier, evaporated moisture remains in the air and can settle back onto surfaces.
+Fans help move moisture off the surface, but they do not remove moisture from the basement air.
+Without a dehumidifier, the moisture may simply circulate and settle back onto surfaces.

 How to Prevent Mold While Drying Basement Floors